FLCAC-admin/FLCAC-docs/docs/FAQ.md

 In these cases, the "No flows" methods should be **re-imported** to enusre that all elementary flows are charcterized.

 - LCIA Methods repositories: [Repositories](https://www.lcacommons.gov/lca-collaboration/) are available for TRACI2.1 and ReCiPe which contain the methods and all relevant flow objects.
-These repositories are useful for reviewing all characterization factors for flows in the FEDEFL.
+These repositories are useful for reviewing all characterization factors for flows in the {term}`FEDEFL <Federal Elementary Flow List>`.
 They can be downloaded and imported into a user's local database.
-However doing so will also import _all_ FEDEFL flows characterized by the method, often resulting in over 100,000 flow objects.
+However doing so will also import _all_ {term}`FEDEFL <Federal Elementary Flow List>` flows characterized by the method, often resulting in over 100,000 flow objects.

 See [Life Cycle Impact Assessment Methods](Reference/LCIAmethods.md) for additional details.